Growing Mushrooms in Containers:

 How to Start Growing Mushrooms in Containers:

 Mushroom doesn’t grow like normal plants, Mushrooms are a fungus.
-So, growing mushroom is not like growing plants, you should follow a bit different process.
+So, the growing mushroom is not like growing plants, you should follow a bit different process.

 Mushroom doesn’t grow from seeds, they grow from spores and spores will be clearly visible when seen through a microscope.